 ©Tour De France logo|Tour de France

-2025 marks the return of the Tour de France to the Vaucluse department, with a finish at the summit of Mont Ventoux!
+2025 marks the return of the Tour de France to the Vaucluse department with a finish at the summit of Mont Ventoux!

-Le Tour de France #2025
+The Tour de France #2025

 Discover the route of stage 16